 One of my favorite desserts growing up was tapioca pudding.
 You don’t see it that much anymore.
-Kids get pre-made over-sugared puddings from the grocery store.
+Kids get pre-made puddings from the grocery store.

 My parents don’t make it that often as it requires too much (for them) careful stirring while the tapioca cooks.
 And you won’t find tapioca on any low-carb diets as it is pure starch, from the same plant as cassava.